uerbzr/csharp-docker-workshop/README.md

 ```

 ## Observations
--Note how the Migrations are run programatically.
-Necessary for when the application is started in Docker to generate the relevant tables in the database.
+- Note MigrationRunner class which runs programatically.
+Necessary for when the application is started.   in Docker to generate the relevant tables in the database.
--Note the **Anonymous Object e.g.**
+- Note the **Anonymous Object e.g.**
 ```cs
 var anonymous = new { Make=entity.Make, Model=entity.Model };
 ```
--Generic ```Repository<T>``` Layer
+- Generic ```Repository<T>``` Layer
--Note the ```workshop.wwwapi.http``` file.
+- Note the ```workshop.wwwapi.http``` file.
 When the project is running, this enables you to test endpoints easily!